-mitchell.shron@dcboces.org
+Career and Technical Education (CTE) Mitchell Shron 845.486.8001 mitchell.shron@dcboces.org

-This program enables students in grades 10-12 to acquire skills, knowledge and positive attitudes necessary for career success.
+This program enables students in grades 10-12 to pursue college and career readiness.
 Graduates are prepared to go directly into the world of work or to further their chosen career education, often with earned college credit via college articulations.
-In some classes adults may participate in these courses on a tuition basis.

-The Career and Technical Institute (CTI) offers a wide variety of courses for high school students that will prepare them to enter the workforce or continue their education at a college or post secondary technical institution.
 All classes offer CTE Integrated English credit.
 Some classes offer Specialized and Integrated Math and Science.
 (Students are responsible for some program consumable supply fees.)